-Seeing your child smile is likely one of the best parts of your day -- as a family dentist with 4 kids of his own, Dr. Gonzales knows that well.
+Seeing your child smile is likely one of the best parts of your day -- as a family dentist with 4 kids of his own, Dr. Gonzalez knows that well.
 While you may not realize it, those precious pearly whites are more vulnerable to tooth decay than your own.
 Choosing our team as your children’s dentist in San Antonio can help you keep your little one’s smile healthy for the long haul.
 Keep reading to learn more about the importance of children’s dentistry and what you can expect from us here at San Pedro Smiles!

 Dental cavities, a.k.a. caries, are the most common disease affecting children in the United States.
 In fact, most kids will have had at least one cavity by the time they turn 12.
 But the thing is, tooth decay is 100% preventable with excellent oral hygiene habits and routine visits to a children’s dentist.
-During a six month checkup and cleaning, Dr. Gonzales and team can check your child’s teeth for evidence of decay and other problems, and leave them sparkling clean to prevent future issues from developing.
+During a six month checkup and cleaning, Dr. Gonzalez and team can check your child’s teeth for evidence of decay and other problems, and leave them sparkling clean to prevent future issues from developing.
 Indeed, staying on top of your child’s dental care will help their teeth stay healthy throughout childhood and in turn put them on the path to a lifetime of routine dentistry and a long-lasting smile.

 Your child’s first dental appointment should occur around the time they turn one.
 This visit is a good idea because it familiarizes your little one with the office and gives us a chance to make sure everything is developing just fine with their first few teeth.
 After an initial appointment, we may recommend you come back when they turn 3 to begin routine checkups and cleanings every 6 months.